mahacks/old-website/about.md

 Medford High School ‘19

 Hi!
 I’m Emily, a senior at Medford High School.
-Inclusion has always been important to me, and through MAHacks I aim to build a supportive community of peers and mentors that continues to encourage each other beyond our events.
+Inclusion has always been important to me, and through MAHacks I aim to build a supportive community of peers and mentors that continues to encourage each other _beyond our events_.
 Outside of organizing MAHacks I’m involved in various school activities as captain of Botball Team 0547, chief editor of the printed Mustang News, founder/director of Medford’s annual Diversity Week, and president of the [CCSR](www.medfordccsr.org).
-I also play piano and double bass! (pretty funny with me being 4'10¾") Whenever I have luxurious free time I enjoy power napping or hiking in the Middlesex Fells :D
+I also play piano and double bass! (pretty funny with me being 4'10¾") Whenever I have luxurious free time I enjoy power napping, squirrel watching in the Commons, or jamming out to Christmas music :D

 ### Walter Shen